corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

 ## Request Queue

-If a member submits more than one registration request at the same time, the MGM will queue the requests and process them one by one, treating each subsequent request in the queue as a re-registration attempt.
+If a member submits more than one registration request at the same time, the MGM queues the requests and processes them one by one, treating each subsequent request in the queue as a re-registration attempt.

 If a member submits multiple re-registration requests with the same serial number, the first request will be processed